 '''

 Usage:

-\label{lem:http(s)://cli.php?<key1>=<value1>&<key2>=<value2>...<keyN>=<valueN>
+http(s)://cli.php?<key1>=<value1>&<key2>=<value2>...<keyN>=<valueN>

 Available keys:

+Output format (html, plain)

 output

-Output format (html, plain)

 Username to be used for authentication

 usr

+pwd

 Password to be used for authentication

-pwd
+Command to be executed

 command

-Command to be executed
+arg0..arg31

 Arguments passed to commands

-arg0..arg31

 Notes:

 The commands correspond to CLI commands as seen by 'cli -1', the

 arguments (arg0..arg31) will be directly passed to cli.

 Thus, an URL containing the following sequence:

-command=get&arg0=admin.password&arg1=admin.debug
+command=get&arg0=admin.password&arg1=admin.debug&arg2=admin.access

 will lead to cli being called as:

-cli get "admin.password" "admin.debug"
+cli get "admin.password" "admin.debug" "admin.access"

 It supports whitespaces but please be aware that any special characters in

 the URL must be specified according to RFC1738 (usually done by common

 clients such as wget, lynx, curl).

 Response:

 The returned response will always contain a status line in the format:

 <return>: <msg>

 with return values of OK if succeeded and ERROR if failed.
 Any

 output from the commands will be appended.

 Examples:

 OK: status command successful

 ERROR: authentication failed

-status - Display status information

-Key usage:

-command=status[&arg0=<section>]

-Notes:

-Available sections can be retrieved by running

-command=status&arg0=-h.

-Please note that the status summary can be displayed without authentication.

-http://192.168.1.1/cli.php?version=2&output=html&usr=admin&pwd=admin01&command=

-status&arg0=-h

 '''